Hi.

 How does customer feedback influence your work?

 Listen to your customers.
-Talking to clients to hear their ideas and try to achieve their vision.
+Talk to clients to hear their ideas and try to achieve their vision.
 I will ask them if my custom work will fit into their stores locations like tourist areas, historical, etc.

 Can you share a memorable customer interaction or story?